 A Mariachi Voice: Flor de Toloache

-No matter the realm of self expression, being an artist makes you a powerful vessel in many ways.
-Wether you’re lending a voice to a particular genre or movement, ensuring historical preservation by fertilizing cultural traditions, or speaking on behalf of the future, artists are superheroes connecting with us and swaying the world through their respective crafts.
+[ Note: this interview was originally published April, 2017] No matter the realm of self expression, being an artist makes you a powerful vessel in many ways.
+Wether you’re lending a voice to a particular genre like, say, mariachi for example– or movement, ensuring historical preservation by fertilizing cultural traditions, or speaking on behalf of the future, artists are superheroes connecting with us and swaying the world through their respective crafts.

-When you look like a musical act like the Latin GRAMMY-nominated Flor de Toloache, Mariachi is the first of their many vibrant hues that hits you square in the face.
+When you look at a musical act like the Latin GRAMMY-nominated Flor de Toloache, Mariachi is the first of their many vibrant hues that hits you square in the face.
 Rhythms of Mexico’s past fill the air and you’re transported to another place–another consciousness altogether.
 Then it’s the sheer infectiousness of their power that conquers you, sending messages of love and overcoming obstacles through your veins for a brilliant pulse.
-NYC’s first all-female Mariachi unit is hitting Miami next week on April 19th for the Queen of Hearts showcase presented by Hennessy VSOP Privilege & Veuve Clicquot Rich and we got to chat with founder, Mireya I. Ramos about all things Mariachi and badassery, check it out:
+NYC’s first all-female Mariachi unit is hitting Miami this week on April 23rd as part of our collaboration with 1 Hotel at their Sunset Sessions show.
+The event is sold out, but walk-ins will be welcome until capacity is reached.

 Prism: You are all from different places in the world, what is it about Mariachi that brings you together under this sounds?